E-One is very user friendly and can be used on every part of the body. Therefore, the bikini/brazilian area is without any particular risk.

 The device was created based on the results of a study conducted by an institute called APAVE, based in Nantes, France.
 This study took into consideration all of the risks and safety norms for the use of a product at home.

-Between 6 to 6.5 seconds depending on the settings selected.
+Between 4 to 6 seconds depending on the settings selected.

-The E-One is perfectly compatible with all skin types up to dark olive skinned people.
-Unfortunately those with black skin will not be able to use the product.
-It is ok to expose the treated skin to the sun after using the E-One, but please use common sense when exposing your skin to the sun and use adequate protection as normal.
+The E-One is perfectly compatible with all skin types up to dark skinned people.
+Unfortunately those with black skin (skin phototype 6) will not be able to use the product.
+It is ok to expose the treated skin to the sun after using the E-One, but we do recommend the use of 30+ SPF sunscreen protection.
 With other methods of hair removal, it is usually strongly recommended to avoid sun exposure.

 Finally, compared with other flash lamps currently available in the professional sector, the E-One’s flash lamp produces a light which is of equal intensity throughout each burst period.
 As the light burst is uniform throughout the entire burst, it is possible to work with a lower energy discharge but obtain the same results.
 The skin is protected and the results are equal to those of a professional unit.